Dynamical arrest in active nematic turbulence: Pseudo-topology of domain wall networks

-We identified bending domain walls, pseudo-defects and our motifs in images and videos of microtubule-based active nematics \cite{DeCamp2015,Guillamat2016,Guillamat2017,Chandrakar2020,Lemma2021} (\crefrange{Fig Chandrakar}{Fig Guillamat}).
+We identified bending domain walls, pseudo-defects and our motifs in images and videos of microtubule-based active nematics \cite{DeCamp2015,Guillamat2016,Guillamat2017,Chandrakar2020,Lemma2021,Ardavseva2024} (\crefrange{Fig Chandrakar}{Fig Guillamat}).
 In \cref{Fig Chandrakar}, the spontaneous-flow instability leads to the growth of bending domain walls and the emergence of pseudo-defects.
 These tend to organize in interlaced anchoring motifs, which are also frequently observed in our simulations.
 In \cref{Fig Guillamat}, pseudo-defects are seen to coexist with actual nematic defects (white).
-Since the latter may also act as origin points or termination points of walls, there may be an interesting interplay between both types of structures in organising the dynamics of the system.
-It is important to note that in these experimental examples the system does not maintain an arrested state.
+Since the latter may also act as origin points or termination points of walls, there may be an interesting interplay between both types of structures in organizing the dynamics of the system.
+We take initial steps toward exploring this interaction in the final section, where we analyze the full Q-tensor model.
+We further note that a very recent study \cite{Ardavseva2024} observed that a series of folding events generates an extensive network of bending domain walls, where both types of nodes (pseudo-defects and true defects) are clearly present.
+Importantly, in these experimental examples, the system does not maintain an arrested state.
 We expand on this aspect further in the final discussion.